cms-tau-pog/TauFW/docs/CMSDAS2020/norm_and_corr_exp.md

 And after having converged on a selection suitable for the Z&rarr&tau;&tau; cross-section measurement, you may introduce it to the analysis module
 [ModuleMuTau](../../PicoProducer/python/analysis/CMSDAS2020/ModuleMuTau.py),
 keeping in mind not to reject events needed for example for QCD estimation - so **do not** use the charge requirement `(q_1*q_2<0)` in the analysis module.

-This would reduce the number of events stored in the flat n-tuples, reducing the run-time of the histogram production.
+Introducing the refined selection to the analysis module would reduce the number of events stored in the flat n-tuples, reducing in turn the run-time of the histogram production.

 Besides the extension of the selections to be tested, the list of variables can be filled with quantities avaibale in the n-tuples to be able to make corresponding histograms and control plots: